DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-17 Meeting Notes.md

 ### MASSIVE Journal Table Rework
 The game's journal system has been overhauled.
 Collecting journal entries is less incidental and now requires a little more effort on behalf of the player.

 BEFORE, the player would randomly encounter journal tables while exploring Avernoth.
-If the journal tables were directly linked to progres
+The journal tables were the main thing linked to the player's progression, but it never really felt like the player was actively working toward unlocking or discovering the journal entries.
+They just showed up fr.

+NOW, each journal entry has an "objective" that must be completed in order to unlock the next journal entry and progress through the game.
+This way, we

 ### Questions @ the start of the Run Are Still Under Construction...
 Since the main way to get spells is through the questions at the beginning, I am waiting until the journal stuff is finished before fully implementing the questions at the start of the run.